 The Pasadena Base Line

 The most critical part of Michelson’s effort to measure the speed of light was knowing precisely how far apart the mirrors reflecting the light pulses were.
 And with the case of San Antonio being selected as the remote location from which to reflect the pulses, it was perhaps the most difficult part.
 The distance between Mount Wilson and San Antonio was a bit over 22 miles, and the intervening terrain exceptionally rough.
 Using the techniques of the day, it was impossible to directly measure the distance.
 For assistance, Michelson turned to the United States Coast and Geodetic Survey (USCGS), the best surveying group in the United States.
 They devised a method to measure the distance Michelson needed to an accuracy level that was the highest ever made to that time.

 Clement L. Garner, of the USCGS, had the idea to establish a roughly parallel base line through the valleys at the base of the San Gabriel Mountains.
 From this baseline, triangulation shots could be taken of both Mount Wilson and the San Antonio station, and the distance computed with high accuracy.
-This was done in the winter of 1922/23.
+The survey work began October 16, 1922 and concluded March 1, 1923.

 The crews used special 50 meter long Invar steel measuring tapes, calibrated by the National Bureau of Standards.
 In the cases where the grade in the areas they were measuring exceeded 10%, special wooden towers were built to keep the grade below 10%.
 In one memorable situation, a house was in the way of their baseline.
 Fortunately the homeowner was cooperative and the windows lined up just so, and the team pulled the baseline through the house.